Andrés Amaya: Biography

 Nothing is known about Amaya's origins and background, and little about his life and career.
 One modern Spanish source describes his life and activity as cubierta por una enorme bruma ("covered by an enormous mist").
 The best that can be said is, that the surname "Amaya" is associated with the small village of Amaya in Burgos, Castile and León.
 Few of his paintings are dated, which makes it difficult to establish a chronology.
 Most of his works are on religious subjects, but he is said to have also painted portraits.
 His surviving works are scattered in and around Valladolid.

 According to Spanish art historian Juan Agustín Ceán Bermúdez (1749-1829), Amaya was a disciple of Vicente Carducho (1576/78–1638).
 Amaya cannot have been Carducho's pupil, because their dates do not overlap.
 It is possible that Amaya knew or was influenced by later Spanish painters of the Madrid high Baroque school, such as José Moreno (after 1630 - 1677) and Francisco de Solís (c.
 1620/1625 - 1684), and the court painters of the time.
-He has also been said to have been influenced by Alonzo Cano (1601-1667).
+He has also been said to have been influenced by Alonso Cano (1601-1667).

 In 1687, Valladolid painter Amaro Alonso de Llanos (Amaro Alonso Méndez, 1640–1699) married Damiana Jalón y Gallo, widow of the painter Juan Sanz.
 Amaya was one of the witnesses.
 That is one of the very few contemporary records of Amaya's existence.

 His wife was Isabel.
 They lived "outside the Puerta del Campo"; that is, roughly in the area of the modern Plaza de Zorrilla in Valladolid.
 Amaya died on 29 October 1704.
 The Valladolid painter Ignacio de Prado was his pupil; Amaya's widow called Ignacio "una persona de mi cariño y de que tengo entera satisfacción" ("a person in my affection and in whom I have complete satisfaction").